addiswebb/compiler_c/README.md

 * Inline functions
 * Labels as values? (part of GCC, not standard C)
 * Volatile/Atomic memory
+* --Create a standard library--
-* Create a standard library
+* Support a standard library.
     * `printf`
     * `malloc`
     * `free`